mubashirnouman111/mubashirnouman111/README.md

 - [Python Backend Show with Saad Fareed](https://www.youtube.com/channel/UCB5JukXadSvscRtCI0JfGmw)

 ### I'm a ReactJs Developer, Teacher, and UI/UX Designer!
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
+- 🔭 I’m currently working as Front-end Developer at AlfAin Technologies(PVT).
-- 🌱 I’m currently expanding my knowledge in DevOps.
+- 🌱 I’m currently expanding my knowledge in Front-end Development.
-- 👯 I’m looking to collaborate with other content creators and developers.
+- 👯 I’m looking to connect with other content creators and developers.
-- 📢 Love to teach and inspire students.
-Taught over more then 500 students.
-- 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
 - 💎 If you are a Tech boy/girl let's get connected

 <h2>Tech Stack</h2>